jwplayer/ott-web-app/docs/translations.md

 the language code.
 The downside of this, when having multiple French-speaking regions, a lot of translations will be duplicate.

-After adding the subdirectory, run the `yarn i18next` command to generate all the added language(s) translation files.
+After adding the subdirectory, run the `pnpm i18next` command to generate all the added language(s) translation files.
 You can now translate each key for the added language(s).

 ## Defined languages